solidi/writing/69-the-toys-that-made-us-the-first-hot-wheels-sto-n-go-playset.md

 ## The Emotive Living Hinge Car Elevator

-Hot Wheels continues its pleasure cruise celebrating 55 years of toy-making this year.
+**HOT WHEELS CONTINUES ITS PLEASURE CRUISE** celebrating 55 years of toy-making this year.
 Kids like my son, who are car-seated from 3 to 103, love this stuff.
 The Hotrod brand remains the [global top-selling unit](https://corporate.mattel.com/news/barbie-named-2021-top-global-toy-property-of-the-year-per-npd), and Ted Wu, VP, Global Head of Design for Vehicles at Mattel, reports [tracking over one billion dollars](https://www.youtube.com/watch?v=I8JD776WwhU) in gross global sales in 2022.

 The Sto & Go is a sleeper technical hit at Mattel that deserved its registration renewal.
 As I understood from these professional toy makers, the long-cased Sto & Go was a top-trim line that sold well for years, was considered inventive by even those who worked on it, and seatbelted people like me (and maybe you) into Hot Wheels forever.